projectcontour/contour/docs/httpproxy.md

 Each Route entry in a HTTPProxy may contain one or more conditions.

-TODO(dfc) document conditions
+TODO(youngnick) document conditions

 #### Multiple Routes

-HTTPProxy must have at least one route defined.
+HTTPProxy must have at least one route or include defined.
 Paths defined are matched using prefix conditions.
 In this example, any requests to `multi-path.bar.com/blog` or `multi-path.bar.com/blog/*` will be routed to the Service `s2`.
 All other requests to the host `multi-path.bar.com` will be routed to the Service `s1`.